grasingerm/polymer-stats/README.md

 ## Citations
 There are a few papers associated with polymer-stats.
-If you found this code useful for your research, please be kind enough to cite it, using the DOIs https://doi.org/10.1039/D0SM00845A, or the following BiBTeX entries:
+If you found this code useful for your research, please be kind enough to cite it, using the DOIs 10.1039/D0SM00845A and 10.1073/pnas.2102477, or the following BiBTeX entries:

     @article{grasinger2020statistical,